 Successful career development is more than doing a good job.
 Dressing for success, business writing skills, career networking – all are vitally important.

 Business Management Daily’s succinct, workplace-tested career advice is designed to help you position yourself to succeed in your chosen field.

-Whether or not you’re actively job hunting, it pays to ratchet up your professional image outside your office.
+Whether or not you’re actively looking for a job, it pays to ratchet up your professional image outside your office.
 (After all, you never know who might google your name.)
-For that, the e-portfolio can be your most powerful tool ...
+For that, the e-portfolio can be your most powerful tool.

 These days, if you’re not linked in to an online network, you’re not really networking.
 Log on to these web sites to set up your profile and start connecting with new, inspiring people.